Best laptop docking stations in 2024: Our top Thunderbolt and USB docks to enhance your laptop

 A: No, not every laptop can support external displays.
 If you own a laptop with a Thunderbolt port, connecting a docking station to that port will allow you to extend your screen without issues.

-However, if your laptop doesn't use a Thunderbolt connection, you'll need to ensure that your USB-C port supports DisplayPort over USB-C (DisplayPort Alt Mode). - Q: How do I know if my laptop supports DisplayPort over USB-C (DisplayPort Alt Mode)?
+However, if your laptop doesn't use a Thunderbolt connection, you must ensure that your USB-C port supports DisplayPort over USB-C (DisplayPort Alt Mode). - Q: How do I know if my laptop supports DisplayPort over USB-C (DisplayPort Alt Mode)?

 A: Typically, you can tell if your laptop supports DisplayPort over USB-C by looking at the symbol next to the port.
 If you spot the DisplayPort logo (a letter ‘D’ overlaid with the letter ‘P’), you should have no issues extending your display.